The Dublin Difference

 International Program for all International Students

 International students who come to Dublin are adventurous, driven, energetic and independent.
 However, we understand that you are still in high school and in need of a nurturing adult presence and guidance in planning your life.
-Michelle Knapp, director of International Program and ESL teacher, is the person to help you get integrated into Dublin.
+Jung Yun, International Student Coordinator is the person to help you get integrated into Dublin.

 Step 1: You want to study in the United States.